Fantastic Nature, Wildlife & More In Beautiful Coastal Virginia

 In addition, they say, "Africans arrived" and "laws evolved over time to take away rights from the enslaved Africans."
 This language is terrible.

-In fact, my stomach turned the way they explain the conquest of Virginia.
+In fact, the way they explain the conquest of Virginia turned my stomach.
 The language they're using at Jamestown is clearly deliberate.

 No Room For Rebellion

-A portion of Jamestown is managed by a nonprofit.
-They control the original settlement and then some.
-Again, wealthy benefactors can influence what get's discussed.
+A nonprofit manages a portion of Jamestown.
+They control the original settlement and a bit more land.
+Again, wealthy benefactors influence what is discussed.
 So, unlike the NPS site, I wasn't surprised that they don't tell the whole truth.

 Bacon's Rebellion

-For example, they don't mention what caused Bacon's Rebellion.
-Too, they don't discuss how enslaved Africans and working class Europeans joined forces.
+For example, they don't mention the cause of Bacon's Rebellion.
+Too, they don't discuss how enslaved Africans and working class Europeans joined together in this rebellion.

 Ultimately, Bacon's Rebellion is a critical event in American history.
 Along with smaller rebellions helped cement the concept of race.

-Of course, the landowners eventually won.
-In fact, by spliting the rebels along color-lines the ended the rebellion and created a system we're still fighting today.
+Of course, the landowners won.
+Their brutality can't be matched, nor can their ability to throw their wealth behind their efforts.
+In fact, their splitting the rebels along color-lines, which the ended the rebellion, created a system we're still fighting today.

-As a result, Blackness and Whiteness were born.
-The ruling class took note of the power of race.
-Therefore, the ownership class took this social construct to power their ability to divide the working class.
+As a result, they birthed Blackness and Whiteness.
+The ruling class learned the power of race.
+So, the ownership class began using this social construct to divide the working classes.

 Nature & Wildlife in Coastal Virginia